AeroMAPS/AeroMAPS/README.rst

 Citation
 --------

-If you use AeroMAPS in your work, please cite the following reference:
+If you use AeroMAPS in your work, please cite the following reference.
+Other references are available in the documentation.

 Planès, T., Delbecq, S., Pommier-Budinger, V., and Bénard, E. (2021).
 Simulation and evaluation of sustainable climate trajectories for aviation.